A Lifting principle of curves under exponential-type maps: Definitions and statement of the main result

 in contradiction with the weak properness of $\mathcal{F}$.

 As the inclusion map $i:\mathbb{R}\rightarrow \mathbb{R}^2$, $i(x)=(x,0)$ shows, the continuation property does not guarantee in general the existence of a quasi-lift for any smooth path.
-In order to explore a context where this implication is nevertheless satisfied, we will restrict our attention to the exponential maps of semi-Riemannian manifolds.
+In order to explore a context where this implication is nevertheless satisfied, we will restrict our attention to exponential-type maps.